dirtsimple/imposer/README.md

 While we're discussing precedence order, you may find it useful to have an explicit listing of the phases in which `imposer apply` executes:

-* First phase: load and execute state files by converting them to (timestamp-cached) shell scripts that are then `source`d by imposer.
+* First phase: **load and execute state files** by converting them to (timestamp-cached) shell scripts that are then `source`d by imposer.
 (The `all_states_loaded` event fires at the end of this phase.)
+During this phase, most non-shell code blocks are accumulated in memory for use by later phases.
-* Second phase: run `jq` using the accumulated jq code generated by the YAML, JSON, jq, etc. code blocks executed during the first phase, creating a new JSON configuration map.
-(The `before_apply` event fires at the end of this phase.)
+* Second phase: **generate a JSON configuration map** by running the `jq` command on the accumulated jq code generated by the YAML, JSON, jq, or shell code blocks processed during the first phase.
+* Third phase: **apply changes to Wordpress** by:
+  1. Firing the `before_apply` [shell event](#event-hooks) (which will also generate the `imposer-tweaks` plugin file for any accumulated [code tweaks](#adding-code-tweaks))
-* Third phase: run `wp eval-file` on the accumulated PHP code generated by the code blocks executed during the first phase, passing the JSON output by the second phase as a command-line argument.
-All the PHP [actions and filters](#actions-and-filters) run during this phase, followed by the `after_apply` shell event (if the PHP completes without error).
+  2. Running imposer's PHP code (via `wp eval`) to load the PHP code accumulated during the first phase, then running the imposer [actions and filters](#actions-and-filters) to actually update the Wordpress database.
+  3. If the previous steps finished without a fatal error, the `after_apply` shell event is then run.

 So, even though it looks like shell, PHP, and YAML/JSON/jq code execution are interleaved, in reality all the shell code is executed first: it's just that any code block *other* than shell code blocks are translated to shell code that accumulates either jq or PHP code for execution in the second or third phase.
-This means that you can't (for example) have two YAML blocks reference the same environment variable and change it "in between them" using shell code, because whatever value the environment variable has at the end of phase one is what will be used when *both* blocks are executed during phase two.
+This means that you can't (for example) have two YAML blocks reference the same environment variable and change its value "in between them" using shell code, because whatever value the environment variable has at the end of phase one is what will be used when *both* blocks are executed during phase two.

 #### Dependency Ordering